-Predictably, every autumn I do the same things:
+Predictably, every fall I do the same things:

-collect colorful leaves from the yard, gather acorns with the enthusiasm of a hoarding squirrel, and seek out the bright shine of a glowing harvest moon.
+collect colorful autumn leaves from the yard, gather acorns with the enthusiasm of a hoarding squirrel, and seek out the shine of a glowing harvest moon.

-I also begin my love/hate relationship with the season.
+I also begin my love/hate relationship with the autumnal season.

 The rising sun wears a different glow in September.
 Not as hot as August, the sun does something to the green clinging to the trees, deepening the hue.
 That warmth draws me outside even as the air gets cooler.
 Evenings, I huddle on the deck, wrapping myself in the heaviest afghan my mother crocheted.
 It’s brown, rust, orange, and green and looks like the leaves my siblings and I frolicked in as children.